“Many things in a career happen by chance. As long as you enjoy your early career, you will have a ball.”

 What bit of advice would you give your younger self?

-Not to be rushed.
-I think that some of the decisions I made in my twenties were a little rushed, and perhaps I needed to bed in and make changes closer to home before the ‘next step’.
+Enjoy.
+Don't be rushed.
+I think that some of the decisions I made in my 20s were a little rushed, and perhaps I needed to bed in and make changes closer to home before the ‘next step’.
 But – in hindsight, now I’m much less able to be adaptable, and to move to other countries and projects (kids at local school), so I did it when I could.